NARKOZ/azericard/README.md

 Nihad Abbasov returns to GitHub with a gem that could well follow in its footsteps - Azericard.

+## Legal

+This code is in no way affiliated with, authorised, maintained, sponsored or endorsed by AzeriCard LLC or any of its affiliates or subsidiaries.
+This is an independent and unofficial.
+Use at your own risk.

 ## Installation

 ```ruby